rajagaurdevops/nfs-server/README.md

 | Fast | ✅ Yes | ⚠️ Slower |
 | Suitable for NFS | ✅ Recommended | ❌ Not Recommended |

+👉 Use **AWS EC2 instances inside the same VPC (or via VPN / VPC Peering) should always use private IP addresses when mounting NFS.
-👉 Use **Private IPs** because NFS is designed for internal networks, not public internet.
+NFS is not designed for insecure or public internet connections.

 ---